edisonchan2013928/SLAM/README.md

 # SLAM
 This is the implementation of our paper "SLAM: Efficient Sweep Line Algorithms for Kernel Density Visualization", which is submitted to SIGMOD 2022.
-For those users in the anonymous link, please access this link https://github.com/edisonchan2013928/SLAM.

 **Compiling and running our code:**